Lightning-AI/pytorch-lightning/docs/source/experiment_reporting.rst

 Log metrics
 ^^^^^^^^^^^

-To plot metrics into whatever logger you passed in (tensorboard, comet, neptune, TRAINS, etc...)
+To plot metrics into whatever logger you passed in (tensorboard, comet, neptune, etc...)

 1. training_epoch_end, validation_epoch_end, test_epoch_end will all log anything in the "log" key of the return dict.